otondin/tca-analytics/README.md

 # TCAFeatureAnalytics

-A TCA high-order reducer to easily integrate with Google Firebase Analytics.
+A TCA high-order reducer to easily integrate feature actions with Google Firebase Analytics.

 ## Requirements